 But relief is in sight.
 According to the Environment Canada forecast, it will go from –21 C on Saturday to 2 C on Sunday in Calgary, while in Edmonton, it will go from –24 C on Saturday to –4 C on Sunday.

-And anyone thinking of making the interstellar trip to Mars should take note, while the warmest temperaure on Wednesday was –17 C, the coldest temperature on that planet was –101.3 C.
+And anyone thinking of making the interplanetary trip to Mars should take note, while the warmest temperature on Wednesday was –17 C, the coldest temperature on that planet was –101.3 C.